vippsas/vipps-recurring-api/vipps-recurring-api.md

 set to `STOPPED` at a suitable time.

 We recommend that the recurring agreement remains `ACTIVE` for as long as the user has access to the service.
-For example, if the user cancels their subscription but they are still able to use the service until the end of the billing cycle, the agreement should only be set to `STOPPED` at the end of the billing cycle.
+For example; if the user cancels their subscription, but they are still able to use the service until the end of the billing cycle, the agreement should only be set to `STOPPED` at the end of the billing cycle.
 In this case we also recommend updating the `productDescription` field of the agreement so that the user can see that the subscription is cancelled or due to be cancelled at a given time.

 Since `STOPPED` agreements cannot be reactivated, a benefit of waiting until the "end of service" before setting the agreement status to `STOPPED` is that